Last updated on June 11, 2026

 Thrill of Possibility provides a clean, simple source of card filtration.
 Itโs not card advantage since youโre spending two cards to draw two, but you can forgive that given this card's potential.
 Itโs a cheap spell to sling, it works with redโs increasing pool of discard synergies, and it interacts favorably with graveyard strategies.

-Weโve seen plenty of Tormenting Voice variants, but Demand Answers clearly stands out as the strongest, even power creeping Thrill of Possibility.
+Weโve seen plenty of Tormenting Voice variants, but Demand Answers clearly stands out among them, even power creeping Thrill of Possibility.
 Throwing away random Treasure or even synergizing with Experimental Synthesizer and its ilk makes this card filtration and a synergy piece.

-This rather expensive rummagers find their value in those shiny Treasure tokens they come with.
-These are among the best red draw spells you can copy, plus they synergize with tons of Treasure and more general artifact cards and you can hold them up alongside interaction.
+These rather expensive rummagers find their value in those shiny Treasure tokens they create.
+These are among the best red draw spells you can copy, plus they synergize with tons of Treasure and more general artifact cards, and you can hold them up alongside interaction.

 The emperor of looters, the ruler of the graveyard!
 But do you run Faithless Looting in your mono-red EDH deck if you donโt care about the graveyard?
 Is drawing two worth the cost of losing two cards?
 If youโre low enough to the ground, yes.